 The AASHE Fellows Award recognizes mid-career individuals who are significantly contributing to the advancement of sustainability in higher education.
 It is intended to support professional advancement of these sustainability leaders and deepen their impact.

 Applications may be submitted through the fourth Friday in January (Jan.
-23, 2026).
+22, 2027).
 If you have any questions, kindly email awards@aashe.org.

 Application Details

 Higher education sustainability professionals with more than five years of experience may apply for this award.
-Only self-nominations will be accepted.
+Only self-nominations are accepted.
 A selection committee comprised of experts in the field will review the applications and select the next class of AASHE Fellows.
 A small number of individuals (no more than 10) will be selected each year.
 Applications from individuals who are not selected will remain on file and will be considered again in each of the next two award cycles.

 Timeline